is for sale

 FAQ's About Offers

-So I price my domain names, based on what type of monetary and intrinsic value they'll bring, to an existing or future business, that's seeking to be the category leader.
+2. The monetary and intrinsic value the asset will bring to an existing or future business, that's seeking to be the category leader.

 Like physical real estate, domain names are digital real estate and the best addresses sell for thousands to millions of dollars on the aftermarket.